borti4938/n64adv_pcb/README.md

 #### 5.3 CSYNC

 You have the option to connect _/CS_ or _/CS (75ohm)_.
-What to prefere / to use depends on the modding board version you have.
+What to prefer / to use depends on the modding board version you have.

 ##### N64A_20200305 and later (with J33)

 Here, I recommend using _/CS (75ohm)_ except if you have a true TTL sink, which is usually not the case!
 In virtually 99% of all setups connecting the sync wire to _/CS (75ohm)_ is the way to go.

-On installations with the flex cables follows that you have to close SJ3 bottom on the flex.
+On installations with the flex cables follows that you must close SJ3 bottom on the flex.
 Please note the Jumper Setup section to correctly setup the sync level.

 ##### N64A_20191005 and earlier (without J33)